The Partition-Frequency Enumeration Matrix: Introduction

-Such recurrences have been found for many number-theoretic functions, including Ramanujan's $\tau$ function and $r_k$, the number of ways of writing a number $n$ as an unordered sum of $k$ squares; in addition, there are many recurrence relations that contain a partition function.
+Such recurrences have been found for many number-theoretic functions, including Ramanujan's $\tau$ function and $r_k$, the number of ways of writing a number $n$ as an ordered sum of $k$ squares; in addition, there are many recurrence relations that contain a partition-theoretic function.
 Aside from Euler, such results have been found by Ramanujan, Lehmer, Ewell; and many are found in number theory texts without attribution.

-The objective of this paper is to study a number-theoretic matrix that seems to be at the heart of the connection of arithmetic functions with partition functions, and such recurrence relations.
+In this paper, we study a number-theoretic matrix that seems to be at the heart of the connection between arithmetic functions and partition functions, and such recurrence relations.
 This matrix is closely related to Redheffer's matrix (see Vaughan~\cite{Vaughan1993}), but the use we make of it is quite different.

 Consider the matrix

 with the $(i,j)$th entry given by $1$ when $i \mid j$, and $0$ otherwise.
 Redheffer's matrix has all $1$'s in the first column; the rest of the entries are the same.